 Students will investigate the adaptations and interactions that help Little Penguins survive within a marine ecosystem.

-- Build their understanding of adaptations, homeostasis and interconnections on survival of Little Penguins.
+- To build their understanding of adaptations, homeostasis and interconnections on survival of Little Penguins.

-- Develop hypotheses, identify variables, and obtain and analyse quantitative data.
+- To develop hypotheses, identify variables, and obtain and analyse quantitative data.

-- Evaluate the investigative procedure they have utilised to determine the influence of factors on Little Penguin behaviour
+- How to evaluate the investigative procedure they have utilised to determine the influence of factors on Little Penguin behaviour